terraform-ibm-modules/terraform-ibm-cis/docs/README.md

     }
         Plan: 2 to add, 0 to change, 2 to destroy.

-It also shows changes to output as below.
+It shows the following changes to output as below.
 You can ignore that message.
 Your infrastructure will not be affected.

     Changes to Outputs:
     ~ cis_dns_records     = {